Two drop-in sessions for water allocation queries are being held in May 2019.

 - You are transferring water among water accounts, perhaps linked to separate farms, which you use to maximise your business flexibility

-- You are an environmental water manager using water trade to deliver environmental water
+- You are an environmental water manager using water trade to deliver water for the environment

 Note that if you purchase a parcel of land with associated water rights, the land price and the water price should be provided as separate considerations.